-Date: 5.20.19 То: Woodrow Deloria (EDCTC), Natalie Porter (El Dorado County), Rebecca Neves (City of and Melissa McConnell (City of Placerville) Placerville), From: Eric Howard and Ronald T. Milam, AICP, PTP Subject: SB 743 Implementation Thresholds Assessment RS18-3653
+To: Woodrow Deloria (EDCTC), Natalie Porter (El Dorado County), Rebecca Neves (City of Placerville),

+Subject: SB 743 Implementation Thresholds Assessment RS18-3653

 This technical memorandum summarizes the consultant team assessment of potential VMT thresholds for land use projects and land use plans to comply with SB 743.
 For transportation projects, lead agencies have the discretion to select their own metrics and thresholds and no change to current practice is required.
 Hence, the remainder of this memo will focus on land use thresholds and is organized into four sections.